-For further information, see the EMAS Environmental Statement 2014 (period 2013) in English, as well as the validated original version in English.
-The other linguistic versions (French, Dutch, Spanish) will be available during late spring 2015.
+For further information, see the EMAS Environmental Statement 2014 (period 2013) in English, French and Dutch as well as the validated original version in English.
+The Spanish version will be available during late spring 2015.

 Lastly, find out more about "EMAS as a resource efficiency tool: EU Institutions' success stories" as presented during the EMAS side session during EU Green Week 2014.Contact information: